-Is your charity operating with a ‘blood, sweat and tears finance function’, which marginally meets the informational requirements of internal customers and legal reporting requirements, but do so with great pain and effort?
+Is your charity operating with a ‘blood, sweat and tears finance function’, which marginally meets the informational requirements of internal customers and legal reporting requirements, but does so with great pain and effort?
 If this sounds familiar, then it might be time to consider upgrading your accounting systems.
 This is crucially important because the quality of a charity’s accounting and reporting is directly linked to its future sustainability.

 The challenge for small to medium-sized charities